idanivanov/idanivanov.github.io/_posts/2022-09-16-4-stages-of-a-data-science-project.md

 ## Stage 1: Conceptual Research

 This is the beginning of the data science workflow.
-It is following directly the initial discovery phase that led to forging the requirements for the project.
+It follows directly the initial discovery phase that led to forging the requirements for the project.
 In the general case this stage requires the following inputs:

 - General project requirements
 - Access to client stakeholders (internal or external)